RatioInteractive/DevPractices/pages/winjs/code_guidelines.md

 	}

 ```
+* Doesn't apply this rule to the CSS style which is intended to be applied to elements in multiple pages.
 * Look at the Ratio WinJS best practice app

 ### Media Query - Put the media query section at the end of file. (if you want to define some style to override).